What is so special about analogue simulations?: Black hole simulations as material analogues

 \subsection{Materiality}

-First, one note about the condition.
-According to DHTW, “analogue simulation... does not involve a material analogy in the sense of Hesse since there is not a physical property common between target and source” (DHTW:2).
-If this is meant as an explication of materiality, it is incorrect.
-Materiality in Hesse’s sense requires solely that there be similarities between source and target that can be recognized before and independently of the analogical argument, in virtue of the language and common assumptions that a given community shares (1963:15).
-As evidence for this reading, we note that Hesse includes a discussion of “analogue machines” (92) in science, where the source is not readily available but “built in order to simulate the [target]” (92).
-Of such machines, Hesse writes that they are “useful and necessary as predictive models precisely in those cases where the material substance of parts of the analogue is not essential to the model, but where the mutual relations of the parts are essential” (1963:92).
-As she notes, inferences from analogue machines may count as material (“do not... provide counterexamples to the conditions suggested”, 1963:92) despite their obvious differences in physical properties.
+First, a note about the condition’s scope.
+Dardashti et al. write that “analogue simulation \dots does not involve a material analogy in the sense of Hesse since there is not a \emph{physical property} common between target and source” (2019:2).
+They assume that material analogy requires that the same properties of the source are instantiated (to some extent) in the target.
+However, this reading is highly conservative.
+Hesse’s book contains a discussion of “analogue machines” (1963:92) in science, where the source is not readily available but “built in order to simulate the [target]” (92).
+As Hesse writes, these machines are “useful and necessary as predictive models precisely in those cases where the material substance of parts of the analogue is not essential to the model, but where the mutual relations of the parts are essential” (92).
+She adds that inferences from analogue machines may still count as material (“do not \dots provide counterexamples to the conditions suggested”, 92) despite the absence of physical properties common to both source and target.